“Don’t forget your Winchester ammo, Uncle Jack,”Klyde reminded me before I boarded the Greyhound bus.

 “Ah yes, Mr. Hardcock.
 Welcome to Alameda,” the clerk said.
 “Room 213 is ready for you.”

-I threw my bags on the bed and began checking the room for bugs and wiretaps.
-Nothing.
+I went up to the room, threw my bags on the bed and began checking for bugs and wiretaps.
+I found nothing.
 Then there was a knock on the door.

 “Room service,” the voice said.